sacnorthern/VarSpeedServo/README.md

 Additional examples are included in the distribution and are available in the Arduino Examples section.

-If you also include <Firmata.h>, make it after `#include <VarSpeedServo.h>` to avoid a compiler error.
+If you also include <Firmata.h>, make it *after* `#include <VarSpeedServo.h>` to avoid a compiler error.

 Class methods
 ================

-A servo is activated by creating an instance of the Servo class passing the desired pin to the attach() method.
+A servo is activated by creating an instance of the VarSpeedServo class passing the desired pin to the attach() method.
 The servos are pulsed in the background using the value most recently written using the write() method

 VarSpeedServo - Class for manipulating servo motors connected to Arduino pins.
 Methods: